winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 9. universal perturbations computed for the VGG-19 network have a fooling ratio above 53% for all other tested architectures.
+10. Adversarial samples also possess the characteristic of transferability, which means adversarial sample generated for attacking one model could also mislead another model.

 ## 词汇